Bit Depth can apply to many types of files in the digital domain. Here we are

 everything is defined by a 1 or a 0.
-Thus, everything from a keystroke to a click to an audio or picture file is represented in the digital domain by individual strings of 1's and 0's referred to as digital words.
+Thus, everything from a keystroke to a mouse click, to audio or a picture file is represented in the digital domain by individual strings of 1's and 0's referred to as ‘digital words.’
 A digital word is comprised of Bits and Bytes.
-A “Bit” represents a single state: Either a 1 or a 0.
-A “Byte” consists of 8 Bits and is the standard size digital word used for a single character The lower case ‘ is represented by the bit string 01100001 (a Byte!).
-Your

-Byte!).
-Your computer is designed to execute instructions and store data in As mentioned above, PCM digital audio is defined by Bit Depth and Sample of 44,100 times per second.
+A ‘Bit’ represents a single state: Either a 1 or a 0.
+A ‘Byte‘ consists of 8 Bits and is the standard size of a digital word used for a The lower case ‘ is represented by the bit string 01100001 (a Byte!).
+Your computer is designed to execute instructions and store data in groups of Bytes.
+As mentioned above, PCM digital audio is defined by Bit Depth and Sample of 44,100 times per second.
 Or; 16/44.1

-The Bit Depth divides a given sample by its value.
-That seems simple enough.
-Based on that definition, each sample of a CD file would be divided by 16, resulting in 16 data points for that particular sample.
-But, there's more: Each bit Bit Depth in a binary system increases the number of data points by the power
+Bit Depth divides a given sample by its value.
+That seems to be simple enough.
+Based on that definition, each sample of a CD file would be divided by 16, resulting in 16 data points for a particular sample.
+But there's more; Each bit of Bit Depth in a binary system increases the number of data points by the power